Assessing the Business Process Modeling Competences of Large Language Models: Introduction

-While first experiments have shown promising results in generating process models, e.g., BPMN models \cite{grohs_large_2023,kourani_process_2024} from textual descriptions, an extensive evaluation of the capabilities of LLMs for BPMN modeling remains open.
-Throughout the years, several process modeling guidelines \cite{Becker_GOM_2000,Mendling_7PMG_2010}, quality assessment frameworks \cite{Krogstie_sequal_2006,Reijers_Bsuiness_2010}, and a large amount of metrics, e.g., \cite{Dijkman_2007Formal_SA,Mendling_Metrics_2008,Schoknecht_SimilaritySOTA_2017} to assess the quality of process models in various aspects have been developed by the community.
+While initial experiments have shown promising results in generating process models from textual descriptions, e.g., BPMN models \cite{grohs_large_2023,kourani_process_2024}, an extensive evaluation of LLMs' capabilities for BPMN modeling remains open.
+Throughout the years, several process modeling guidelines \cite{Becker_GOM_2000,Mendling_7PMG_2010}, quality assessment frameworks \cite{Krogstie_sequal_BPM_2016,Reijers_Bsuiness_2010}, and a large amount of metrics, e.g., size, density, sequentiality, or cyclicity to assess the quality of process models in various aspects have been developed \cite{Dijkman_2007Formal_SA,Mendling_Metrics_2008,Schoknecht_SimilaritySOTA_2017}.
 These provide a valuable source for constructing an assessment framework for LLM-driven BPMN modeling, which can be used to get an objective picture of the capabilities of LLMs in this task.
-Thereby, the strengths and weaknesses of LLMs, also in comparison to human models, can be identified, aiding further development of LLMs as well as their application for BPMN tasks demanding a processual understanding.
+Thereby, the strengths and weaknesses of LLMs, also in comparison to human modelers, can be identified.
+This also supports the further development of LLMs and their application to BPM tasks that demand a processual understanding.

 Although these tools exist, they have not been applied in a systematic manner to LLM-based BPMN modeling yet.
 This work aims to fill this gap by making the following main contributions: